appujet/lavamusic/README.md

 KEEP_ALIVE= "false" # true for keep alive in https://replit.com
 LOG_CHANNEL_ID=""
 BOT_ACTIVITY_TYPE=0 # Activity type is a number from 0 to 5 see more here https://discord.com/developers/docs/topics/gateway-events#activity-object-activity-types
+CLIENT_ID="." # This is your bot's client ID.
+If this value is left blank, bots cannot be invited using /invite or /about commands.
 ```

 5. Run the bot: